 Making matters worse, many parents are unsure of the best way to remove a tick once spotted on the skin.
-“Sometimes, parents bring kids in with ticks still clinging to their skin and ask us to remove them,” says Naline Lai, MD, a pediatrician at CHOP Primary Care, Newtown, PA, and co-founder, with Julie Kardos, MD, of the Two Peds in a Pod blog.
+“Sometimes, parents bring kids in with ticks still clinging to their skin and ask us to remove them,” says Naline Lai, MD, a CHOP pediatrician, and co-founder, with Julie Kardos, MD, of the Two Peds in a Pod blog.

 But tick removal is safe and simple to do on your own and at home.
 To save you the trip to your pediatrician, here are Dr. Lai and Dr. Kardos’ dos and don’ts for plucking the bugs off:

 - DON’T: Never try to burn off a tick with a match.
 And avoid other suffocation techniques like covering the tick with petroleum jelly or nail polish.
 These techniques aren’t very effective and they just allow the tick to stay on for a longer period of time.
 They can also cause the tick to become slippery and difficult to grasp.

 - DO: Use tweezers to pull out a tick.
 Take a deep breath and pretend the tick is just a speck of lint — not an ugly critter with a bloated stomach and writhing legs.

 - DO: Firmly clasp the head of the tick with your tweezers.
 If the tick is tiny, you will end up grabbing the entire body.